Enricoza/SeekPreview/README.md

 N.B.
 We don't provide a way to prefetch those images.
 This is NOT in the scope of this library.

+### Customize Animations
+You can create a SeekPreview with a custom animator.
+You just need to create a class that conforms to the `SeekPreviewAnimator` protocol and pass it in the init.

+### Customize Appearence
+You can just change the SeekPreview properties: `borderColor`, `borderWidth` and `cornerRadius` to change the UI of the inner preview holding the images.

 ## Example